isabella232/primetime.en/help/programming/tvsdk-3.4-for-android/android-3.4-introduction/overview-prod-audience-guide/android-3.4-overview-of-the-player.md

 # Primetime TVSDK features {#primetime-tvsdk-features}

-TVSDK for iOS includes a variety of features that you can implement in your players.
+TVSDK for Android 3.4 includes a variety of features that you can implement in your players.

 TVSDK capabilities: